erickcr1/CASSINO-CODE-4ALL/README.md

-Okay, let's outline the source code development for your AI Casino project.
-I'll provide a high-level structure and code examples, focusing on Python, HTML, CSS, and JavaScript, and how they interact with JSON data.
-I'll refer to the ai_casino_project_repository_structure for file organization and the complete_casino_project_plan for overall guidance.I.
-Project StructureBased on our agreed-upon repository structure, the core code will reside in the Development/ directory:Development/
+I. Project StructureBased on our agreed-upon repository structure, the core code will reside in the Development/ directory:Development/
 ├─── Backend/        (Python)
 │   ├─── app.py        (Flask application)
 │   ├─── models.py     (Database models - if needed)